-This is the opposite of a fixed interest rate in that the rate fluctuates in conjunction to the market.
+This is the opposite of a fixed interest rate in that the rate fluctuates in conjunction with the market.
 This can be appealing as the rates are generally lower to begin with, especially if the market is trending downwards.

 Gross profit is calculated on total sales minus expenses.
-Expenses can include but are not limited to transport, labour costs and marketing.
+Expenses can include, but are not limited to transport, labour costs and marketing.